google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 Depending on the needed scale of your deployment this could require a different configuration.

+For instance, while the default is `db-custom-8-30720`, the documentation mentions that a `db-custom-1-3840` instance is likely sufficeint for local development work.
+This instance should cost around an eighth of the amount.

 **Project Monthly Cost: $1000 - $1250**

 ## Storage Costs